pandas-dev/pandas/doc/source/visualization.rst

 Area Plot
 ~~~~~~~~~

-.. versionadded:: 0.17
+.. versionadded:: 0.14

 You can create area plots with :meth:`Series.plot.area` and :meth:`DataFrame.plot.area`.

-.. versionadded:: 0.14

-You can create area plots with ``Series.plot`` and ``DataFrame.plot`` by passing ``kind='area'``.
 Area plots are stacked by default.
 To produce stacked area plot, each column must be either all positive or all negative values.

 When input data contains `NaN`, it will be automatically filled by 0.
 If you want to drop or fill by different values, use :func:`dataframe.dropna` or :func:`dataframe.fillna` before calling `plot`.